Khurrum1/Wifisecurity/README.md

 **alldevices.py**
-A script that helps discover all Wi-Fi devices in the air Address2 in the WLAN header in the transmitter address.
+A script that helps discover all Wi-Fi devices in the air Address2 in the WLAN header is the transmitter address.
 A unique set of transmitter addresses is created in order to get a unique set of wifi devices.

 **SSIDfinder.py**
 Filters based on beacon frames and iterates through the DotElt list (tag parameters) to find the SSIDs